Graph Kernel Neural Networks: Related work

 In this work, we argue that a natural extension of the convolution operation to the graph domain, and thus an ideal candidate to build graph CNNs, already exists in the form of graph kernels.
-A number of works in the literature have investigated potential synergies between GNNs and kernels. \cite{lei2017deriving}, introduce a class of deep recurrent neural architectures show that this lies in the reproducing kernel Hilbert space (RKHS) of graph kernels. \cite{nikolentzos2018kernel} compute continuous embeddings of graphs using kernels and plug them into a neural network. \cite{xu2018powerful,morris2019weisfeiler} show that GNNs have the same expressiveness as the WL graph kernel~\citep{shervashidze2011weisfeiler} and propose a new generalised architecture with increased expressive power. \cite{du2019graph} take a somewhat different approach and exploit neural networks to introduce a new graph kernel kernel.
-This in turn is shown to be equivalent to an infinitely-wide GNN initialized with random weights and trained with gradient descent. \cite{chen2020convolutional} propose a graph neural architecture where each layer enumerates local sub-structures around each node and then maps them to a RKHS via a Gaussian kernel mapping.
-In the context of graph compression, \cite{bouritsas2021partition} learn how to best decompose the graph into small substructures that are also learned.
+A number of works in the literature have investigated potential synergies between GNNs and kernels.
+Lei \etal~\cite{lei2017deriving} introduce a class of deep recurrent neural architectures to show that this lies in the reproducing kernel Hilbert space (RKHS) of graph kernels.
+Nikolentzos \etal~\cite{nikolentzos2018kernel} compute continuous embeddings of graphs using kernels and plug them into a neural network.
+Xu \etal~\cite{xu2018powerful} and Morris \etal~\cite{morris2019weisfeiler} show that GNNs have the same expressiveness as the WL graph kernel~\cite{shervashidze2011weisfeiler} and propose a new generalized architecture with increased expressive power.
+Du \etal~\cite{du2019graph} take a somewhat different approach and exploit neural networks to introduce a new graph kernel.
+This, in turn, is shown to be equivalent to an infinitely wide GNN initialized with random weights and trained with gradient descent.
+Chen \etal~\cite{chen2020convolutional} propose a graph neural architecture where each layer enumerates local substructures around each node and then maps them to an RKHS via a Gaussian kernel mapping.
+In the context of graph compression, Bouritsas \etal~\cite{bouritsas2021partition} learn how to best decompose the graph into small substructures that are also learned.
+Navarin \etal~\cite{navarin2020learning} propose a modification of DGCNN~\cite{zhang2018end}, a popular GNN architecture, where a multi-task learning approach is used to drive the learned node embeddings to be close to those computed by graph kernels.

-The closest work to ours we are aware of is that of~\cite{nikolentzos2020random}, who propose a GNN where the first layer consists of a series of hidden graphs that are compared against the input graph using a random walk kernel.
-However, due to their optimisation strategy, their model only works with a single differentiable kernel, whereas our model allows us to tap into the expressive power of any type and number of kernels.
-Moreover, in the architecture of~\cite{nikolentzos2020random} the learned structural masks are assumed to be complete weighted graphs, whereas we allow for graphs with arbitrary structure.